mose/anyquestion/README.md

 ## Contributing

-- fork it, twist it, but don't submit PR yet, it's not finished.
+- fork it, twist it, submit a PR.

 ## License